As promised, here are the recipes

 1 tbs. cumin seed

-1 tbs. black pepper, coarsely ground
+1 tbs. black pepper, coarsely

 2 tsp. kosher salt